HYU-NLP/Korean-Sentence-Representations/README.md

 Transformer.py : fetching the pretrained_model 'BERT' and getting representations
 Pooling.py : averaging the representations from Transformer and they become the sentence representation
 MyLoss.py : implementing contrastive loss for unsupervision, and crossentropy for supervision
-modeling_bert.py : depending on data augmentation strategies, changing input embeddings before passing through bert layers
-see code line 713~965 for details
+modeling_bert.py : depending on data augmentation strategies, changing input embeddings before passing through bert layers (see codes line 713~965 for details)